cutecatfann/angr-Single-Execution/README.md

 3. Make sure to point to the correct binary with the `angr.Project` instantiation.
 4. Execute the script to begin the function-by-function symbolic execution.

-## Ongoing Work:

-- **Deadended State Processing**: The states that reach the `ret` instruction, termed `deadended` states, are yet to be processed and analyzed.
-- **Parameter Handling**: The handling of function parameters, particularly their types and sizes, will be refined further.
-- **Performance Optimization**: As with any symbolic execution task, performance can be a concern.
-Future iterations will work on optimizing the execution flow and possibly parallelizing certain tasks.

-## Feedback & Contributions:

-Feedback, bug reports, and pull requests are welcomed.
-Feel free to open an issue or submit a pull request if you believe there are enhancements to be made.
-Your contributions can significantly aid in the ongoing refinement and evolution of this research project.

----

-**Note**: This is a research project and while utmost care has been taken to ensure accuracy, it is always advisable to validate results in a controlled environment, especially before deploying or utilizing them in production or critical scenarios.